Chueo-tang: History and tradition

+The third-oldest operating restaurant in Seoul, Yonggeumok, specializes in the Seoul style of the dish.
+In the Seoul style, the fish are served whole, and the soup base uses chili pepper flakes instead of gochujang.

 Preparation

 Pond loaches are boiled in water until very tender, and sieved to remove bones and skins.
 The sieved flesh along with beef or chicken broth is then boiled again and seasoned with gochujang (chili paste), doenjang (soybean paste), grated ginger, and ground black pepper.
 Vegetable ingredients include mung bean sprouts, Asian royal fern, scallions, napa cabbages, and mustard greens.
 The soup is often served with ground chopi peppercorns, along with Korean mint leaves (in Yeongnam region) or perilla powder (in Honam region).